cgebitcoin/bitminti/README.md

 ---

+**BTC3: Cryptocurrency for the people, by the people.
+Join us in taking back financial freedom from the elites.**

-**Join the BTC3 network today – mine, transact, and be part of the next generation of cryptocurrency!**
+**Mine, transact, and be part of a fairer financial future.
+Everyone is welcome.
+Everyone starts equal.**